sol/hpack/README.md

-# hpack: An alternative format for Haskell packages
+# hpack: A modern format for Haskell packages

 Hpack is a format for Haskell packages.
 It is a modern alternative to the Cabal package format and follows different design principles.